pulumi/docs/pulumi-hugo/themes/default/content/blog/query-kubernetes/index.md

 ## Streaming queries

-The streaming query SDK continuously observes changes to any set of Kubernetes resources and take action as a result.
+The streaming query SDK continuously observes changes to any set of Kubernetes resources and takes action as a result.

 The core primitive of the streaming SDK is `watch`.
-In the following example, we use `watch` to watch all Events related to a Deployment, which we then print to the console.
+In the following example, we use `watch` to observe all Events related to a Deployment, which we then print to the console.
 Unlike `list`, which produces a set of live Kubernetes resources, `watch` publishes a stream of resource updates.
 Users get notified if a resource is `ADDED`, `MODIFIED`, or `UPDATED`.